goccert25/TACT/README.md

 * In Launch Configuration dropdown, choose 'MeeshQuest - PROJECT_NAME_YOU_ARE_EXPORTING'
 * Make the export destination the same folder TACT.py is in and click Finish

-3) Place the relevant part_.xsd file in the same folder as TACT.py
+3) Place the relevant part*.xsd file in the same folder as TACT.py, as well as the relevant *.xsl file if needed

 4) In the TACT.py file, the base_url variable should be changed to the relevant part you are on